 You can select one of the following actions:

-Preview in Safe Mode: in this case IntelliJ IDEA opens a project in a "preview mode" meaning you can browse the project's sources, but there are restrictions in executing code, performing any build-related activities, or running any scripts.
+Preview in Safe Mode: in this case, IntelliJ IDEA opens the project in Safe Mode, meaning you can browse the project's sources, but there are restrictions in executing code, performing build-related activities, and running scripts.

-For more information on Safe Mode preview limitations, refer to Safe mode preview limitations.
+For more information about Safe Mode preview limitations, refer to Safe mode preview limitations.

-IntelliJ IDEA displays a notification on top of the editor area, and you can click the Trust project… link and load your project at any time.
+IntelliJ IDEA notifies you about Safe Mode on top of the editor area.
+You can click the Trust project… link and load your project at any time.

-Trust Project: in this case, IntelliJ IDEA opens and loads a project.
-That means project is initialized, project's plugins are resolved, dependencies are added, and all IntelliJ IDEA features are available.
+Trust Project: in this case, IntelliJ IDEA opens and initializes the project, resolves project plugins, adds dependencies, and enables all IntelliJ IDEA features.

 Safe mode preview limitations

-If you open a project in the safe mode, the following limitations will apply to the project:
+If you open a project in Safe Mode, the following limitations will apply:

 Startup tasks: any scripts or tasks that are executed during the opening process are disabled.